Markusimus/ewm-scm/README.md

 # ewm-sc README

-The IBM EWM version source control.
+The IBM EWM version source control extension for VS Code.

 ## Features

 This extension dispalys incomming, outgoing, and unresolve file changes.
+It implements original file for Diff and quick diff.

 ## Requirements